defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 - Run notepad as administrator
 ![Run Notepad as Administrator](/static/how-to-phishing/notepad-runas.png)

-- Ensure you have show all files selected
+- Ensure you have `All Files` selected
 ![Notepad Show All Files](/static/how-to-phishing/notepad-open-allfiles.png)

 - Browse to `C:\Windows\System32\drivers\etc\`